ChalmersGU-data-structure-courses/OpenDSA/RST/en/Glossary.rst

       to indicate that the
       :term:`upper bound` and :term:`lower bound` for an :term:`algorithm` or :term:`problem` match.

+   time complexity
+      The :term:`complexity` of an :term:`algorithm` or :term:`problem`
+      with a :term:`cost model` that approximates runtime.

    token
       The basic logical units of a program, as deterimined by